-The City of Winter Park
+The City of Winter Park & Park Avenue District

-Approximately 20 minutes northeast of downtown Orlando, and not to be confused with Winter Garden to the south, Winter Park gained its name after the arrival of the South Florida Railroad in 1880.
+Approximately 20 minutes northeast of downtown Orlando, and not to be confused with Winter Garden to the west, Winter Park gained its name after the arrival of the South Florida Railroad in 1880.
 The highly rated Rollins College — Florida’s first four-year university — opened shortly thereafter, heralding the city’s refined future.

-Some of Orlando's top culinary artists ply their trade in Winter Park, including James Beard-nominated Chefs James and Julie Petrakis of The Ravenous Pig, a seasonal gastropub.
-(You can also try their fare at The Polite Pig at Disney Springs®, offering shopping, dining and entertainment at Walt Disney World® Resort.)
+Also nominated for James Beard Award honors, Chefs James and Julie Petrakis operate The Ravenous Pig, a seasonal gastropub that ranked as a MICHELIN Bib Gourmand eatery.
+You can also try the Petrakises’ fare at another MICHELIN Recommended eatery, The Polite Pig at Disney Springs®, offering shopping, dining and entertainment at Walt Disney World® Resort.

-Other local favorites in the Park Avenue area include steaks and seafood at blu on the avenue, Umi Sushi, French cuisine at Chez Vincent and The Alfond Inn’s fresh-focused Hamilton’s Kitchen.
+Other local favorites in the Park Avenue area include steaks and seafood at BoVine Steakhouse and blu on the avenue, Umi Sushi, French cuisine at Chez Vincent, New American at 310 Park South, Bosphorous Turkish Cuisine, Italian at VINIA Wine & Kitchen, and farm-to-table goodness at Boca Winter Park and The Alfond Inn’s fresh-focused Hamilton’s Kitchen.

-Learn more: Winter Park Shopping
+Discover: Winter Park Shopping

 You’ll also find outposts from nationally recognized retailers Lilly Pulitzer and J. McLaughlin.
 Both are part of the lineup at Shops on Park, which offers 20,000 square feet of shopping and dining on Park Avenue.